oracle/rwloadsim/rwl/doc/DOCUMENTATION.md

 ## RWP\*Load Simulator users guide

-* [OVERVIEW.md] contains a brief introduction to what rwloadsim is and is not.
+* [OVERVIEW.md](OVERVIEW.md) contains a brief introduction to what rwloadsim is and is not.
-* [INSTALL.md] explains how you can install it if you have a binary distribution.
+* [WORKING.md](WORKING.md)  explains how to work with rwloadsim by gradually introducting several features.
-* [WORKING.md] explains how to work with rwloadsim by gradually introducting several features.
+* [ADVANCED.md](ADVANCED.md) goes though a large number of examples of using the various advanced features.
-* [ADVANCES.md] go though a large number of examples of using the various advanced features.
+* [INSTALL.md](INSTALL.md) explains how you can install it if you have a binary distribution.

 ## RWP\*Load Simulator reference manual